The Family Crest: History

 The brainchild of frontman Liam McCormick, The Family Crest began as a recording project in 2008 that aimed to connect a community of people through a musical platform.
 Using flyers, personal contacts, Craigslist and other forms of outreach, McCormick and co-founder John Seeterlin recorded nearly 100 people for the project throughout Northern California.
 After completing the majority of recording in the fall of 2009, McCormick and Seeterlin elected to continue the project by forming a live band.

 After 'Falling off the Wagon' was featured on KFOG’s Local Scene 7 CD in 2010, the band gained attention from Bay Area radio stations, receiving airplay on Bay Area public radio station KALW-FM, San Francisco's Pirate Cat Radio, KSFS and KVON.
 In-studio performances include live sets on KALX Berkeley, Seattle's KEXP. in January 2012, and a live set at San Francisco's KFOG Playspace in May 2012.

 ‘Falling off the Wagon’ was used in both television and radio commercials for the second annual Notes & Words, a concert benefiting Children’s Hospital Oakland founded by best-selling author Kelly Corrigan.
 On May 10, 2012 'North' was used in Episode 11 of the NBC drama Awake, titled Say Hello to My Little Friend.
 In September 2013, the band released 'Make Me a Boat' which was subsequently used by GoPro in the launch video for the Hero3+ camera.
 Beginning in January 2014, a new song titled 'The World' was used in television and internet commercials for Carnival Cruise Lines.
 In April 2014, The Family Crest was exclusively featured in the launch video for GoPro's line of music products, performing their song 'Make Me a Boat.'

 In January 2012, The Family Crest was selected to be part of Google Play's Magnified Artists program.
 On February 13, 2012, as part of the program, they performed at the Grammy Awards party for Red Light Management, an event sponsored by T-Mobile.
 On May 27, 2012, the band performed at the 75th Anniversary Celebration of the Golden Gate Bridge.

 The Family Crest announced on June 25, 2013 that they had signed to a Portland record label, Tender Loving Empire.
 Along with this announcement was the release of "Love Don't Go", the single from their upcoming EP, The Headwinds.
 The EP was released through Tender Loving Empire on July 30.

-Drummer for The Family Crest Charlie Giesige left the band in early 2017.
-Anthony Franceschi filled in for the band's headlining tour in spring 2017, and officially joined the band on October 22, 2017.
+The longtime drummer for The Family Crest, Charlie Giesige, left the band in early 2017.
+Anthony Franceschi joined the band for tours in 2017 and 2018 before leaving the band at the end of 2019.
+The current drummer, Angelo Christian Miceli, joined the band in 2020 and has toured with the band since.